 - Order hot beverages, such as coffee or tea, and make sure they're steaming hot.

 - Feel free to drink canned or bottled drinks in their original containers — including water, carbonated beverages, beer or wine — as long as you break the seals on the containers yourself.
 Wipe off any can or bottle before drinking or pouring.

 - Use bottled water to brush your teeth.

 - Don't swim in water that may be contaminated.

 If it's not possible to buy bottled water or boil your water, bring some means to purify water.
 Consider a water-filter pump with a microstrainer filter that can filter out small microorganisms.

-You can also chemically disinfect water with iodine or chlorine.
+You also can chemically disinfect water with iodine or chlorine.
 Iodine tends to be more effective, but is best reserved for short trips, as too much iodine can be harmful to your system.
 You can purchase water-disinfecting tablets containing chlorine, iodine tablets or crystals, or other disinfecting agents at camping stores and pharmacies.
 Be sure to follow the directions on the package.

 Follow additional tips

 Here are other ways to reduce your risk of traveler's diarrhea: